SAVE Promise Clubs engage students in meaningful violence prevention efforts within their school and community.

 Many times the hardest part about doing a community service or service learning project is getting started!
 Knowing and picking a good project idea can take up the majority of time … and time is what you most need to do the actual project.
 Here are some things to consider before starting to “brainstorm” ideas for a SAVE service project.

-- What are some topics or issues of concern or interest for our school’s or SAVE chapters students over the last few weeks or months?
+- What are some topics or issues of concern or interest for our school’s or SAVE Promise Club students over the last few weeks or months?

 - Are there any crime or violence incidents that have recently occurred in your school or community?
 If so, what were they?

 - Is there a specific need in your school or community that you feel should have more attention by students and others?

 - What are social interest of concerns specific to your school or community?
 (For example, there may be a higher incidence of bullying or youth suicide in your local area.)

 - What are topics, issues, or interest of most students/youth?
 (You may want to ask students or club members to list their top three concerns on a sheet of paper.
 Do not ask for names on the paper and anonymously collect the responses.)

 - Start a SAVE Promise Club in other schools.

 - Sponsor a crime/violence prevention fair for your school and community.

 - Decorate a bulletin board at your school, local library, or local business to spread the SAVE Promise Club message.